 So you’ve decided that you want to learn to scuba dive.
-Or maybe you want to upgrade your current scuba diving certification.
+Or maybe you want to take the next level scuba diving certification.

 But after a little research, you’ve discovered that there are several different training agencies.
-And now you have no idea which scuba diving certification to pick.
+And now you have no idea which one to pick.

 Well, you’ve come to the right place!